brightbytes/sql-cms/README.md

 To deploy to Heroku, you'll need 3 Heroku AddOns: Postgres, Redis (for Sidekiq), and SendGrid.

 You'll only need one 1x Sidekiq Worker dyno if all Workflows will be run on Postgres.
-However, to also run Workflows on Redshift, you'll need a 2nd Worker Heroku Resource pool of circa 4 1x Sidekiq Worker dynos
+However, to also run Workflows on Redshift, you'll need a 2nd Worker Heroku Resource pool of circa four 1x Sidekiq Worker dynos

 You'll want to configure many - though not all - of the same environment variables on Heroku as you do for your local setup.
 I set the following on my Herkou app: